peter-tackage/song-demo/README.md

 - Uses View Binding to reference views.
 - Doesn't use a dependency injection library, but ViewModel dependencies are generally provided via the constructor.
 This means that they are largely testable, although I haven't implemented tests yet.
 Using a dependency injection library, such as Dagger seemed like overkill.
 - Has simple `MediaPlayer` for playing track audio.
 For simplicity, the audio is released when app is closed.
+Chose this rather than `ExoPlayer` for simplicity, although I could borrowed from myself; [here](https://github.com/peter-tackage/freesound-android/tree/master/app/src/main/java/com/futurice/freesound/feature/audio)
-- Git history show progression of the implementation.
+- Git history shows the progression of the implementation.

 Third-party libraries used:
 - Retrofit: for API interactions